Kaybhee/hotel-App-management/README.md

 # hotel-App-management
-This is a project on hotel, room, registration and reservation history
+This is a project on hotel, room management, registration, and reservation history